zenorocha/wedocs/auth/sign-in-with-google.md

 ## What's Next?

-* Now we're ready to start authenticating and grow our user base.
+* Learn how to sign-up users using their [email and password into your app](/docs/auth/sign-in-with-email-and-password.html).